mentat-collective/sicm-scheme-exercises/README.md

-I'm working through the exercises for each chapter using [MIT Scheme](https://www.gnu.org/software/mit-scheme/), and the `scmutils` library (also called `mechanics` by the authors) that Sussman and Wisdom developed for the textbook.
+I'm working through the exercises for each chapter using [MIT Scheme](https://www.gnu.org/software/mit-scheme/), and the `scmutils` library (also called `mechanics` by the authors and me) that Sussman and Wisdom developed for the textbook.

 Each chapter gets its own folder, named `ch1`, `ch2`, etc. Inside each folder I've included a file for each exercise that required code or benefited from